go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `DISABLE_ROUTER_LOG`: **false**: Mute printing of the router log.
 - `ROUTER`: **console**: The mode or name of the log the router should log to.
 (If you set this to `,` it will log to default Gitea logger.)
   NB: You must have `DISABLE_ROUTER_LOG` set to `false` for this option to take effect.
 Configure each mode in per mode log subsections `\[log.modename.router\]`.
+- `REQUEST_ID_HEADERS`: **\<empty\>**: You can configure multiple values that are splited by comma here.
+It will match in the order of configuration, and the first match will be finally printed in the log.
+You can refer to the `app.example.ini` file for examples

 ### Access Log (`log`)